Listen, Learn, Adapt, Act

 This week, Pierce Conservation District associate supervisor Stu Trefry recounted a story of how special assessments came to be added to RCW 89.08 Conservation Districts Law.
 For me, it was a heartwarming story of commitment and patience.

 My very brief summary (subject to correction by Stu!) is about Ron Juris spending a lot of time in Olympia to get special assessments added to RCW 89.08 in 1989.
-Back then, Ron was WACD is the Washington Association of Conservation Districts President.
+Back then, Ron was WACD President.
 Even though his conservation district wasn’t ready to impose special assessments, Ron could see the value to many conservation districts and he fought for this change in Conservation Districts Law.

 Fast forward several years and the work of others to correct some deficiencies in special assessments resulted in the creation of the rates-and-charges system we have today.
 Fast forward a bit more and Ron’s rural conservation district now benefits from rates and charges imposed by their county commission…30 years later!